MartinPdeS/PyMieSim/CONTRIBUTING.md

 After changing native sources, rebuild the editable installation before testing.
-Do not hand-edit `PyMieSim/_version.py`; it is generated from Git metadata during releases and builds.
+Do not hand-edit `PyMieSim/_version.py`; it is generated from Git metadata by the release helper.

 ## Repository layout